Lawrence Le Fleming: South Africa, 1899–1902

 On the outbreak of the Second Boer War he transferred to the regular army on 18 October 1899, joining 2 Battalion East Surrey Regiment as a Second Lieutenant.
-He joined the battalion in South Africa and saw active service at the relief of Ladysmith by the end of the year.
-He fought at Colenso in December and then at Spion Kop and Vaal Krantz in early 1900.
+He joined the battalion in South Africa and saw active service in the force sent to relieve Ladysmith, including at the battles of Colenso in December and Spion Kop and Vaal Krantz in early 1900.
+Ladysmith was relieved in late February 1900, after which he was briefly hospitalized before returning to duty in April 1900.

 After a period of illness between July 1900 and March 1901, he was on active service in South Africa for the remainder of the war, serving mainly in the Transvaal Republic although he also spent some time in Cape Colony and Orange River Colony.
 Following the end of the war, Le Fleming returned to the United Kingdom on the SS Golconda which arrived at Southampton in mid September 1902.
 Whilst in South Africa, he was promoted to Lieutenant on 30 January 1901 and received the Queen's South Africa Medal with five clasps and the King's South Africa Medal with two clasps as a result of his war service.